Older people with hand disabilities struggle to open blister packs

 Somewhere in-between are those that are a mixture of the features described above.

-It would be interesting to know if pharmaceutical companies undergo any testing in the design of their packs, using the experience of real patients with arthritic disabilities in their fingers.
+It would be interesting to know if pharmaceutical companies undergo any testing in the design of their blister packs, using the experience of real patients with arthritic disabilities in their fingers.

 There is an argument to be made for comprehensive standardisation across all the pharmaceutical companies for the type of foil to be used.
 Its thickness and segment dimension in relation to the size of the pill should be the same for all drug types from whatever source or manufacturer.
-It is surprising that this has not been done and that regulations have not been made by the government (or the European Union).
+It is surprising that this has not been done and that regulations have not been made by the government (or the EU).

 This issue should have more attention paid to it; partially or completely unused blister packs are being discarded owing to the disability of those who cannot cope with them.